 - Selected full time and part time magistrates through a public process to aid in the transparency of the Court

 - Strengthened the Treatment Diversion Court, resulting in connections to mental health services and reduced recidivism by participants

 - Provided mediation services at the North and South Annexes to help litigants better direct their desired outcomes

 - Implemented mandatory civil e-filing, using a Guide and File system

-- Supported the Answer Clinic resulting in 600 families being counselled on Landlord- Tenant matters
+- Supported the Answer Clinic resulting in counselling 600 families on Landlord- Tenant matters

 - Successfully eliminated the Court’s 30,000 small claims case backlog

 - Fulton County Magistrate Court was selected as a demonstration site for a Civil Justice Initiative project through the National Center for State Courts, which allowed us to simplify our high-volume calendars,

 - Increased our accountability and accessibility to the community, providing videos, pamphlets, online resources to assist with court processes.
 As a result, we are connecting the Court with the community.